Asabeneh/30-Days-Of-JavaScript/03_Day/03_booleans_operators_date.md

 ### Window confirm() method

 The confirm() method displays a dialog box with a specified message, along with an OK and a Cancel button.
-A confirm box is often used to ask permission from a user to do something.
-Window confirm() takes an string as an argument.
+A confirm box is often used to ask permission from a user to execute something.
+Window confirm() takes a string as an argument.
-Clicking the OK yields true value, clicking the Cancel button yields false value.
+Clicking the OK yields true value, whereas clicking the Cancel button yields false value.

 ```js
 const agree = confirm('Are you sure you like to delete? ')